 Eric Mendoza of Chuboboi TV

 I’m Eric Mendoza an Overseas Filipino Worker who works hard for my passion – traveling.
 I call myself “chuboboi” which simply means a small chubby boy!
 “CHUB(by)OBO(y)I”.

 Aside from traveling, I love coffee!
-Its aroma and taste make my day very productive, and when it comes to travel it boost my creativity in making videos and taking photos.
+Its aroma and taste make my day very productive, and when it comes to travel it boosts my creativity in making videos and taking photos.

 Collecting city coffee mugs was first introduced to me by the famous coffee shop Starbucks.
-At first, I only wanted to collect their mug for every place I visit but then not all tourist spots and country has a Starbucks shop.
-So, since this two passion of mine is really inseparable, I started to search for coffee mugs with the city or country name on it in each country I visit.
+At first, I only wanted to collect their mugs from every place I visit but then not all tourist spots and country has a Starbucks shop.
+So, since this passion of mine is really inseparable, I started to search for coffee mugs with the city or country name on it in each country I visit.

 Dan Elson of IAmDanElson